formly-js/angular-formly/other/ERRORS_AND_WARNINGS.md

 simply `validators` and `asyncValidators`.
 The ability to return a promise from a validator has been deprecated and you should use `asyncValidators` for those now.
 For more info, see [#369](https://github.com/formly-js/angular-formly/issues/369).

+# apiCheck as an object deprecated

+As a performance optimization, the `apiCheck` property has been changed to a function.
+This is good because when apiCheck is disabled (either globally or the specified `apiCheckInstance`), the function is not even called which means the apiCheck checkers are never even created.
+Not much we can do about the couple of extra bytes, but that's not really a big issue.
+For more info, see [#334](https://github.com/formly-js/angular-formly/issues/334).
+Note, this will be removed in a major release.

 # Notes